evankirkiles/cs334/misc/module3/task1/ccamnote_esp32_controller/README.md

 ### Common Problems

-the submodule for the `esp32-button` component is sometimes broken. in that case, you can simply download the `esp32-button` repository from [here](https://github.com/craftmetrics/esp32-button) and put that in your `components/` folder.
+the submodule for the `esp32-button` component is sometimes broken. in that case, you can simply download the `esp32-button` repository from [here](https://github.com/craftmetrics/esp32-button) and put that in your `components/` folder. make sure you `invert` the debouncer as well, otherwise your button inputs will be inverted.